Last updated 2 min read

 1. Reading experience in regards of things that I mentioned: A Few Years With Kindle Paperwhite 7th

-2. I wanted to enhance my note-taking by handwriting & sketching and integrate it with my Obsidian note-taking flow.
+2. I wanted to enhance my note-taking by handwriting & sketching and integrate it with my Obsidian note-taking flow. (somehow)

-Portability is a must-have for me, but tablets don't fit in reasonably-sized sling bags.
-Requiring a backpack defeats the whole idea of portability advantage.
-I might as well carry a laptop.
+Portability is a must-have for me, but tablets usually don't fit in reasonably-sized sling bags.
+It’s kinda annoying.
+Requiring a backpack defeats the whole idea of portability advantage compared to a laptop.
+On the other hand, it makes the choice easier: if I would need a backpack anyway, then a 10" tablet is not a portability deal breaker.

 Alternatives